2. Maxwell eigenmode extraction of a meandered resonator designed using Qiskit Metal

 Note

-to create meshes, so any device design supported by it shall work with the QTCAD renderer.
+We leverage Qiskit Metal’s Gmsh renderer to create meshes, so any device design supported by it will work with the QTCAD renderer.

 2.4.
 Geometry of the problem

-For this tutorial, in specific, we will consider the resonator as in the figure below:
+For this tutorial, we specifically consider the quarter-wavelength resonator as in the figure below:

 2.5.
 Setting up the device